How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 Mildew and mold can grow quickly in the affected area if it is exposed to water regularly or it isn't moisture-proof enough.

-The existence of those fungi causes contamination, which changes the color of the floor.
+These fungi contaminate the floor and change its color.
 The discoloration occurs at a significant rate if you don't remove the mildew and mold when they first appear.

 The best way to avoid this issue is to adopt suitable methods to prevent infestation of mildew and mold in your vinyl flooring.